Iona Review and Specifications

 Via partnership with three celebrity chefs (Marte Marie Forsberg, Jose Pizarro, Kjartan Skjelde), P&O UK upgraded Iona ship's dining to offer fleet's most diverse culinary experience.

-- Chef Forsberg designed the menu of "Taste 360" and MDR's Norwegian-inspired dishes.
+- Chef Forsberg designed the menu of "Taste 360" (street-food-style dining) and MDR's (dining room's) Norwegian-inspired dishes.

 - On itineraries to Iberia (Portugal, Spain) and Canaries, tapas dishes-based menus are specially created by Chef Pizarro for the restaurants "The Glass House" and "Taste 360".